Q: Can I use Slopegraide only with my Apple Watch or do I need to have my iPhone in my pocket?

 Q: How can I use Speedgraide for uphill and downhill putts?

-A: The approximate duration to the hole displayed in the Speedgraide calculation is assuming that there aren't any uphill or downhill forces impacting the speed of the golf ball.
+A: The Duration to Hole value displayed in the Slopegraide app represents the amount of time the ball will roll on the green before it reaches the hole.
+This calculation is based on a flat surface, where there aren't any uphill or downhill forces impacting the speed of the golf ball.